pratibha1662/moviedetailwebsite/README.md

 ## Why I Built This

 I built this project to enhance my front-end development skills and explore working with third-party APIs.
 The goal was to create a visually appealing and functional platform where users can quickly find information about their favorite movies and shows.
-It was also a great opportunity to practice clean UI/UX design, improve API handling, and build a real-world application using vanilla JavaScript.
+It was also a great opportunity to practice clean UI/UX design, improve API handling, and build a real-world application using JavaScript.

 ## This website application provides the following functionality: